PlainOldMoose/IDLWebApp/README.md

 - **Steam Authentication** — Players log in via Steam OpenID, linking their Steam identity to their league profile
 - **Match Scheduling** — Schedule upcoming matches and display them to the league

+## Contributing

+Contributions are welcome!
+Please read the [Contributing Guide](CONTRIBUTING.md) before opening a PR.

 ## Tech Stack

 | Layer | Technology |